madjarevicn/crawler/README.md

 # crawler
 Implementation of small crawler &amp; scraper in Python

+This is school project, covers just basics of webscraping / crawling using regular expressions and requests.

 Developed a small crawler which scrapes some data from:
   - www.greenpeace.com
   - www.raf.edu.rs